Product Segmentation for Retail with Python

 How stable is your customers’ demand?

-From the Logistics Manager's point of view, it is way more challenging to handle a peak of sales than a uniform distribution throughout the year.
+From the Logistics Manager's perspective, it is much more challenging to handle a peak in sales than a uniform distribution throughout the year.

-In order to understand which products will bring planning and distribution challenges, we will compute the coefficient of variation of the yearly distribution of sales of each reference.
+To identify which products pose planning and distribution challenges, we will compute the coefficient of variation of each reference's annual sales distribution.

 CV = f(%TO) for HOBBIES SKU — (Image by Author)

-Class AFortunately, most of the A SKUs have a quite stable demand;We won't be challenged by the most important SKUs.
+Fortunately, most of the A SKUs have a quite stable demand.

 Class A reference with low CV — (Image by Author)